-The Property Maintenance Declaration acknowledges that the unit was improved using Access to Home Program funds provided to the LPA from HTFC and states that, during the three-year regulatory period, participants, who also own the eligible property receiving Access to Home Program funds will:
+The Property Maintenance Declaration acknowledges that the unit was improved using Access to Home Program funds provided to the LPA from HTFC and states that, during the three-year regulatory period, the owner will:

-Maintain the unit in good operating order and condition.

-Not sell, move, lease, demolish or materially alter the property without the prior written consent of the LPA.
-If the home is sold or the participant no longer resides as a principal resident, the pro-rated portion of the loan must be repaid to HTFC.
+- Maintain the unit in good operating order and condition; - Not sell, move, demolish or materially alter the property without the prior written consent of the LPA: and - If the improved unit becomes vacant during the Regulatory Period, the owner and LPA will market the unit and make it affordable to persons of low-income and living with a physical disability.

 The Property Maintenance Declaration is a subordinate lien to any mortgage given by the owner for construction or permanent financing of the premises.
+The Property Maintenance Declaration may be no lower than third in priority order of repayment.
 The encumbrance runs with the land and is binding on the property owner.

-The maintenance term, or regulatory period, must be calculated from the date the original PMD is signed and notarized.
+The maintenance term, or regulatory period, must be calculated from the date of Project Completion.
+The date of Project Completion is the date of the final documented inspection.
 The LPA must use this date to calculate the termination date specified on the Declaration form.
+If the final inspection report is not formally documented or available in the LPA files, the maintenance term will begin on the date of final disbursement of Access to Home Program funds.
+Please contact OCR staff to confirm this date.